Travel Trailer Turning Radius Tips

 Tips for Turning with a Travel Trailer

 As I’m sure you already know, towing on the highway is easier to do than navigating city streets.
 Driving in the city is where you’ll have the hardest time adjusting.
 City streets are tighter and less hospitable for vehicles turning while pulling trailers.
-Have you ever seen a semi-truck or tractor trailer go over the curb?
-You can expect the same challenges as you learn the ins and outs of turning with your travel trailer.

 When making a right-hand turn while towing a travel trailer, you’ll need to give yourself extra room to pull straight forward into the intersection before turning.
-This is called known as “Pull Straight – Turn Late” and this method will allow you to make sure that your trailer tires are clear of the curb before you start your right turn.
+This is called known as “Pull Straight – Turn Late,” and this method will allow you to make sure that your trailer tires are clear of the curb before you start your right turn.

 Pull Straight then Turn Late